espsrc/rucio-rse-StoRM-webdav/README.md

 fts-rest-transfer-submit --access-token=${TOKEN} -s https://fts3-pilot.cern.ch:8446/ <src> <dest>
 ```

-Add `—insecure` flag if having trouble with certificates at `/etc/grid-security/certificates`
+Add `--insecure` flag if having trouble with certificates at `/etc/grid-security/certificates`

 ## Details of the installation and parameters to connect

-By default a storage area named `dteam-disk` is accessible at the URL https://spsrc-local:8443/dteam-disk or, if anonymous access is granted, at http://dteam-disk:8085/dteam-disk
+By default a storage area named `dteam-disk` is accessible at the URL https://spsrc-local:8443/dteam-disk or, if anonymous access is granted, at https://dteam-disk:8085/dteam-disk

 ## Add a new RSE from RUCIO Admintrator console